Star (sport badge): Stars not signifying particular titles

-For the 2002–03 season, the badge of Greek club Panathinaikos F.C. had 3 stars.
-One gold representing the team's partaking in the 1971 European Cup Final, and 2 white stars representing the team's participation at the 1985 European Cup semi-finals and the 1996 UEFA Champions League semi-finals respectively.
-Because none of these stars represent titles or trophies, opposition fans in Greece mocked this.
+Panathinaikos has two stars inside its badge, but they do not represent any titles.
+For the start of the 2002–03 season, the badge of Panathinaikos also had three stars above its badge in addition to the two stars inside of it.
+One gold representing the team's partaking in the 1971 European Cup Final, and two silver stars representing the team's participation at the 1985 European Cup semi-finals and the 1996 UEFA Champions League semi-finals respectively.
+Because none of the three stars represented titles or trophies but merely club campaigns, opposition fans but also Panathinaikos fans in Greece mocked this, and the stars were removed shortly thereafter, leaving only the two stars inside the badge.

+Panachaiki has three gold stars above its emblem, but they represent "three centuries of existence" instead of actual titles.

 Following the crash of LaMia Flight 2933, Brazilian club Chapecoense incorporated a star into its badge as a tribute to those who perished in the incident.

 Yeovil Town added three stars above its crest for 2017–18, for every five seasons they have remained in the English Football League.

 Forest Green Rovers added three stars to the back of the neck area for 2018–19, to denote progression in the EFL.
 One star is coloured for promotion to League Two and the other two are faded until they reach the Championship.